 “I am very impressed by Penn’s continuing commitment to their employees’ (health insurance), which I think is stellar.”

 Bates noted that the casino had to cut loose all its employees during the shutdown this spring.
 So, it is at least able to retain a significant portion of its workforce.
+Moreover, the company will be working with online casino review website Stranieri to help re-employ some of those who lost jobs as a result of the workforce cut by referring them to companies in Italy looking to hire employees with casino and gambling sector experience.

 She suggested such adjustments are common for businesses as they determine how to go on during the coronavirus pandemic.